LinneaNatAlex/RPGpage/src/assets/README.md

 - Style with CSS (fill, stroke, size properties)
 - Maintain aspect ratios when scaling

-### Video Files
-- Use for background effects only
-- Consider bandwidth and performance impact
-- Provide fallbacks for unsupported browsers

 ## Performance Considerations

 - All assets are optimized for web use
 - CSS animations use hardware acceleration
 - SVG icons are scalable and lightweight
-- Video files are compressed for web delivery
 - Mobile devices have reduced effects for performance

 ## Accessibility

 - Magical cursor effects can be disabled
 - SVG icons maintain accessibility attributes
-- Video backgrounds have proper fallbacks
 - All assets follow WCAG guidelines

 ## Maintenance

 - Update CSS variables for theme changes
-- Optimize video files for better compression
 - Ensure SVG icons maintain accessibility
 - Test cursor effects across different browsers
 - Monitor performance impact on mobile devices